Tofu Shakshouka (Middle-Eastern inspired scramble)

 - 2 medium bell peppers (try different colors), diced

-- 4 large or 6 medium tomatoes, diced
+- 4 medium tomatoes, diced (use firm rather than juicy or

 - 1 teaspoon sweet paprika